How to Keep Your Car Battery From Dying in the Winter

 Extreme temperatures can affect the longevity of car batteries.
 These are the reasons why car batteries tend to die out all of a sudden in the winter:

-When a car battery is exposed to freezing temperatures, its cranking power (or its ability to start an engine) is affected.
+Cold temperatures slow the chemical reactions inside a battery, reducing its ability to deliver the power needed to start the engine.
 This is because batteries operate through an electrochemical reaction that speeds up in higher temperatures and slows down in lower ones.

-Cold weather can slow your battery’s recharge rate or the rate at which the battery automatically recharges as you drive.
+Cold temperatures can reduce battery efficiency and slow the electrochemical reactions involved in charging and discharging.
 Driving further in one trip helps charge your battery and ensures a better chance of restarting.
 But, in the winter, drivers are often less inclined (or able) to take their cars out due to dangerous conditions, which could slow the battery’s recharge rate.

 Another reason why batteries tend to fail during winter is that engine oil gets thicker when exposed to cold temperatures.
 When your engine oil becomes too viscous to flow smoothly, the battery has to work in overdrive to get the engine going.